briandeng030216/resume/README.md

 ## NBA Playoff Prediction(06/2024 - 07/2024)(R)
 Link: https://github.com/briandeng030216/NBA-Playoff-Prediction
 - **Data Cleaning and Processing:** Collected, cleaned, and processed large datasets, including player statistics, team performance metrics, and historical playoff results.
-Standardized data from various sources to create a unified format.
+Standardized data to create a unified format.
 Developed essential dataframes using R for efficient data manipulation and analysis.
 - **Feature Engineering and Selection:** Performed feature engineering to create new variables that capture important aspects of team and player performance.
 Employed feature selection techniques to identify the most predictive variables, enhancing the accuracy of the models.
 - **Feature Relation and Importance Analysis:** Plotted the relationships between different features and game results to identify key predictors using R. Generated random forest variable importance plots to highlight the most influential features.
 Created a number of trees versus error graph to optimize the random forest model, ensuring the best balance between bias and variance.
 - **Predictive Modeling:** Utilized machine learning algorithms, including decision trees, and random forests, to build predictive models for NBA playoff outcomes.
 And presented entire playoff series result from round1 to NBA final.